Humble Beginnings ...

 All these, I might add are painful lessons and invariably my fault!

-From the humble beginnings of finding a few very hardy hives to our carefully attended apiary, Beatty Honey Farm proudly offers a very fine, all natural, unpasteurized 100% Ontario honey product.
+From the humble beginnings of finding a few very hardy hives to our carefully attended apiary, we proudly offer very fine, all natural, unpasteurized 100% Ontario honey product.
 Come check it out.

 We hope to see you out at the farm!